 Critical Registration Information:

 - English learners (ELs) should always be placed in classes for their appropriate age.
 ELs should not be retained based on a limited understanding of English.

 - Immigrants and English learners must be registered with the name that is won the birth certificate.
 DO NOT leave out parts of their name.

 Identification of English Learners

 English learners are identified at the school level.

 - English learners are identified through the answers on the Home Language Survey.

-- If any question on the Home Language Survey is answered with a language other than English, an ALS English Learner Identification Form should be completed and sent to the ALS Department.
+- If any question on the Home Language Survey or other screen in Skyward, is answered with a language other than English, an ALS English Learner Identification Form should be completed and sent to the ALS Department.

 - To find which students should be identified you can run the Student Language Survey Report.